GREAT-WHU/RoadLib/README.md

 ```
 for details of inference.

+Notice that this is just a toy model due to the limited training set.
 You may train your own road marking segmentation model to fit your applications.

 ## Run the example